Physiotherapy

 Physiotherapy for pets

-The physiotherapy service has an experienced team of veterinary physiotherapists, which is led by Laura Allmark, along with Jess Seeley and Charley Belachsen.
+The physiotherapy service has an experienced team of veterinary physiotherapists, which is led by Laura Allmark, along with Jess Seeley, Charley Belachsen.
 Our qualified Veterinary Physiotherapists are movement and exercise specialists, with an in-depth knowledge of anatomy, biomechanics, pathology and physiology.
 Their expertise enables them to assess and treat injuries and diseases of the musculoskeletal system.

 They offer a progressively dynamic, patient-centred service and are movement and exercise specialists, with an in-depth knowledge of anatomy, biomechanics, pathology and physiology.
 Their experience enables them to assess and treat injuries and diseases associated with muscles and joints.